KennielTorres/JavaRetroGame/README.md

     Part of my Advanced Programming course, as an undergraduate student in first year.
 The following contributions were done by me:

 Galaga-> Cosmetics: Changed in-game appearance of blinking dots, background, and text color.
-    Implemented bee entity: Spawn/Respawn of entity & player attacking algorithm.
+    Implemented bee entity: Spawn/Respawn of entity & player attacking algorithms.
-    Implemented enemy ship entity: Modifications from the bee entity that include player attack by shooting instead of flying to player & Spawn/Respawn Algorithm.
+    Implemented enemy ship entity: Modifications from the bee entity that include player attack by shooting instead of flying to player & Spawn/Respawn Algorithms.

 Pacman-> Cosmetics: Changed logo of pacman to one of the originals, and added blink to big dots.
     Added small algorithm to make small dots have a 1/30 chance of being a fruit.